 Jump to:Page Content

 Intended for decision makers, this course provides a broad overview of the major concepts of statistics.
+Includes experimental design, sampling methods, probability, confidence intervals, hypothesis tests, and multiple regression.
 The focus is on critical interpretation, with applications to policy analysis and program evaluation.
-Includes experimental design, sampling methods, probability, confidence intervals, hypothesis tests, and regression.
 Using case studies, the course asks what insight data can provide -- and what it cannot -- and compares the perspectives of statistics and ethics.

 The mathematical background required is kept to a minimum, though students should be familiar with some algebra and be able to handle data with a calculator and Excel.
-There will be two midterms and a final.
 May not be taken in addition to API-201.